juancamiloed1227/juancamiloed1227/README.md

 ### Hi there 👋

-I am a developer and a student specializing in artificial intelligence, I am interested in web development, mobile and artificial intelligence.
+I am a developer and a student specializing in artificial intelligence, I am interested in web development, mobile development and artificial intelligence.

 ---